 Thank you for visiting our website.
 We hope that you find all of your answers and solutions with us.
 Should you have any questions or technical issues to be resolved, please feel free to contact our in-house support team.

-TAMPOPRINT® AG is an international company founded by Wilfried Philipp, inventor of the first industrial-use pad printing machine.
+TAMPOPRINT® GmbH is an international company founded by Wilfried Philipp, inventor of the first industrial-use pad printing machine.
 He opened the first TAMPOPRINT® office in Germany in 1968.
 Due to the high quality of his products and our experience in customizing systems for specific needs, TAMPOPRINT® now has offices all over the world.

 Below is an article on the history of how industrial tampon/pad printing was developed.